-For units occupied by environmental intervention blood lead level (lead poisoned) children under six years of age, a risk assessment must be conducted (paid for by the PHA).
-If lead hazards are identified during the risk assessment, the owner must complete hazard reduction activities.
+For units occupied by elevated blood lead level (lead poisoned) children under six years of age, a environmental investigation must be conducted (paid for by the PHA).
+If lead hazards are identified during the environmental investigation, the owner must complete hazard reduction activities.